CROSS Harmonization & HPC modelization of FOREST Datasets

 High Performance Computing (HPC)

-An easily scalable storage infrastructure, including backup and simulation history restoration procedures, has been designed and implemented in order to store the simulations carried out for future study and review.
-Specific work on Cross-Forest will be carried out as simulations and tests are generated by the partners.
+An easily scalable storage infrastructure, including backup and simulation history restoration procedures, has been designed and implemented in order to store the simulations carried out for future study.